 - fainting or blacking out

-Also called a continuous ambulatory electrocardiographic monitor, a person wears a Holter monitor for 24–48 hours to record the heart’s rhythm.
+Also called a continuous ambulatory electrocardiographic monitor, this is when a person wears a Holter monitor for 24–48 hours or up to 14 days to record the heart’s rhythm.

-Exercise or stress tests are designed to trigger a palpitation so that it can be diagnosed.
-A person will usually walk and run on a treadmill or ride a stationary bicycle while the heart rate and rhythm are monitored.
+Exercise or stress tests may trigger a palpitation so that a doctor can diagnose it.
+A person will usually walk and run on a treadmill or ride a stationary bicycle while a doctor monitors heart rate and rhythm.

 Treatment will depend on the cause of the palpitations.
 When lifestyle factors such as excessive alcohol or caffeine consumption are responsible, a person can take steps to avoid those triggers.

-A person with palpitations caused by stress, anxiety, or panic attacks may benefit from learning breathing exercises and stress-management techniques, such as yoga and meditation.
+People with palpitations due to stress, anxiety, or panic attacks may benefit from learning breathing exercises and stress-management techniques, such as yoga and meditation.
 It may also be a good idea to speak with a therapist.

-Most arrhythmias are harmless and do not require treatment.
-However, some are classified as clinically significant and require long-term medication.
+Some arrhythmias are harmless and do not require treatment.
+However, others may be clinically significant and require long-term medication.

-A person with a diagnosed heart condition, such as heart failure, will usually be given a treatment plan that includes lifestyle changes and medication.
+A person with a diagnosed heart condition, such as heart failure, will usually need to follow a treatment plan that includes lifestyle changes and medication.